Mte90/espanso-typofixer/readme.md

 * Opening to a wide more usage to gather more typos
 * Espanso has unit tests and better support
 * Espanso is multiplatform so also Windows and OSX
+* Espanso support any uppercase/lowercase letters or mixed

 # How contribute